ayuarya122009/cipher-news-bot/README.md

 # 💬 Example Discord Output

-A typical CIPHER news message can look like:
+A typical DISCORD news message can look like:

 ```text
 🤖 AI NEWS